Andrey71823/zabardoo-telegram-bot/fresh-clone/PROJECT_COMPLETION_REPORT.md

 ## 🎊 CONCLUSION

-The **Zabardoo Enhanced Telegram Bot System** has been successfully completed and represents a revolutionary advancement in deal discovery technology for the Indian market.
+The **bazaarGuru Enhanced Telegram Bot System** has been successfully completed and represents a revolutionary advancement in deal discovery technology for the Indian market.

 ### 🌟 Key Achievements
 - **✅ Revolutionary AI Platform**: Created cutting-edge voice and vision capabilities